• Skip to primary navigation

 How to Describe Specific Changes

 The ability to describe change is crucial to answering these questions.
 The various buildings and features will normally be labelled for you.
-What you need to work on is how to write about how they have changed from the past up until the present day.
+You need to work on how to write about how they have changed from the past up until the present day.

 Tip: You may be asked to describe your hometown in the speaking test.
 The vocabulary and grammar in this post should come in very useful.

-Below I will list various buildings and features and verbs we could describe their change.
+Below I will list various buildings, features, and verbs we could use to describe their change.

 Examples: